IgKh/katvan/README.md

 To compile and install Katvan from source code, you'll need:
 - A C++ compiler toolchain that supports C++20, and is [supported by Qt](https://doc.qt.io/qt-6/supported-platforms.html)
 - A recent stable Rust toolchain
-- Development files for Qt 6.5 (or any later 6.x release)
+- Development files for Qt 6.5 (or any later 6.x release - Qt 6.9.1 or above is highly recommended).
 - CMake 3.19 or later
 - [Corrosion](https://github.com/corrosion-rs/corrosion) (optional, will be automatically downloaded if missing)
 - A working `pkg-config`
 - [hunspell](http://hunspell.github.io/) (required only on Linux)
 - [libarchive](https://libarchive.org/)
 - [GoogleTest](https://google.github.io/googletest/) (optional, for running unit tests)
+- [python3-mistletoe](https://github.com/miyuchina/mistletoe) (optional, only on Linux, for generating AppStream metainfo)

 Get those from your distribution repositories, vcpkg, Homebrew, or wherever.